 How much does a cremation cost in Oregon?

 The bottom line is that a funeral or cremation can cost you as much as you want to spend.
-But more importantly, if finance is an issue, and you are concerned about how much a funeral is going to cost you, be sure to look for fixed package deals where you can be sure of the total price.
+But more importantly, if finance is an issue, and you are concerned about how much a funeral will cost, be sure to look for fixed package deals where you can be sure of the total price.

-Who is responsible to pay for funeral costs in Oregon?
+Who is responsible for paying for funeral costs in Oregon?

 Arranging a direct cremation in Oregon

-If you are concerned about funeral costs, the DFS Memorials providers in Oregon offer low cost cremation services and affordable burial services.
+If you are concerned about funeral costs, the DFS Memorials providers in Oregon offer low-cost cremation services.
 All DFS Memorials providers guarantee to offer a ‘best value’ direct cremation package.
-Visit the DFS Memorials website to locate your nearest provider & price
+Visit the DFS Memorials website to locate your nearest provider & price.